 Being an entrepreneur or a small business owner in the MENA region can be challenging – especially for female entrepreneurs.
 As it requires a lot of hard work, networking, investments, resources, skills, and qualifications.

-Studies have shown that Unfortunately, women in MENA have the lowest rates of total Entrepreneurial Activity (TEA) at merely 4% of the population.
+Studies have shown that women in MENA have the lowest rates of total Entrepreneurial Activity (TEA), at 4% of the population.

 GoDaddy’s mission in the region has been to empower entrepreneurs to take their businesses online with small investments to showcase their innovation.

 This article is dedicated to shedding a spotlight on some female entrepreneurs and how GoDaddy has helped them succeed in the region.

 What are the benefits of being a female entrepreneur?